juju/docs/src/en/getting-started-general.md

 If you have an account with a listed cloud, you don't need to configure anything, Juju just needs your credentials for accessing the cloud.

-!!!
-Note: alpha/beta versions require some extra configuration for streams, see the release notes!

 # 3. Enter your credentials

 Juju currently uses three possible ways to get your credentials for a cloud: